Abson/Abson/README.md

 - 🌱 I’m currently paying an effort to practice verbal English.

-- 🤔 If you are attractived to me and have offers to me, please <a href="mailto: absonpro@gmail.com">contact me</a> and let me konw.
+- 🤔 I'm looking for a full-time job.
+Please <a href="mailto: absonpro@gmail.com">contact me</a> if you have any ideas.

 - 👯 I’m looking to collaborate with other content creators